gaberull/excel_gcp_mysql_webapp/emailer_script/script_README.md

 ## TODO

-- [x] Schedule this to be run daily with Ubutnu Cronjob
+- [x] Schedule this to be run daily with Ubuntu Cronjob
 - [x] make it so that new additions don't replace current and set everyone to not-notified

 Copyright 2022 by Gabe Scott